-Demand reduction is one of the preferred options to reduce CO2 emissions, notwithstanding the societal welfare loss (loss of consumer surplus) due to the demand reduction.
-The MARKAL MED version's objective function maximises the combined producer and consumer surplus, which is equivalent to minimising the welfare losses when finding the optimal solution.
-Demand reduction levels for selected sectors and transport energy service demands under different scenarios in 2035 and 2050 are shown in Figure 21 and Figure 22 respectively (full demand reduction tables are in Appendices A1 and A2).
-Demand reduction levels are relatively higher in 2050 than in 2035 as the CO2 reduction constraint is tighter.
+Demand reduction is one of the preferred options to reduce CO2 emissions, notwithstanding the societal loss in utility due to the demand reduction.
+The MARKAL MED version's objective function maximises the combined producer and consumer surplus, which included demand reductions when finding the optimal solution.
+Demand reduction levels for selected sectors and transport energy service demands under different scenarios in 2050 are shown in Figure 21 (full demand reduction tables are in Appendices A1 and A2).
+Demand reduction levels are relatively higher in 2050 than in 2035 as the CO_2 reduction constraint is tighter.
 Agriculture, industry, residential and international shipping have higher demand reductions than the air, car and HGV (heavy good vehicles) transport sectors.